Badminton player in action

 Golf LOW 150 - 400 RM Golf Club

 Humidity is the biggest challenge.
-Hydrate twice as much as in Europe.
-Avoid direct sun between 11 AM and 4 PM.
-See our guide on the climate for more tips.
+Hydrate twice as much as you would in Europe.
+Avoid direct sunlight between 11am and 4pm.
+See our climate guide for more tips.

 Equipment

-Decathlon has a strong presence in Malaysia (KL, Penang, Johor) and offers prices often lower than those in France for equipment of identical quality.
+Decathlon is well established in Malaysia (KL, Penang, Johor) and often offers lower prices than in France for equipment of identical quality.

 Insurance

 Always check that your insurance covers high-risk activities (diving, climbing).
-See our recommendations on insurance for expatriates.
+See our recommendations on insurance for expats.

 Frequently Asked Questions